 - Mosquito proof you home – check gutters and downspouts for debris or clogs which can lead to moisture pooling in these areas and create the perfect spot for mosquitoes to lay their eggs.
 Also check wading pools, birdbaths and flower pots to make sure water does not stagnate, change the water in these items frequently.
 Install screens on windows and doors and make sure to repair damaged screens in a timely fashion.
 A small rip or tear in a screen can lead to mosquitoes entering into your home.

 Mosquito Squad of the North Shore offers an intensive mosquito control program that controls and prevents mosquitoes all season.
-Our safe and effective barrier sprays are sprayed on a schedule throughout the mosquito season and will ensure there are no gaps in your mosquito control.
+Our safe and effective barrier sprays are misted on a schedule throughout the mosquito season and will ensure there are no gaps in your mosquito control.
 We also offer an automatic mosquito misting system that is highly effective in residential settings.
 Our goal is to completely protect you and your family from mosquitoes and the many diseases they carry for the entire season.